tse246/demoFlagsmith/CMX-Development-Blueprint.md

 ## Domain Modules

+**IMPORTANT:** Domain modules are business-driven and will change frequently.
+Any updates to module features/flows should trigger code regeneration to maintain consistency.

 ### Dispatch Module
 - Manages claim dispatching to surveyors or repair shops
 - Handles allocation rules and priorities